jeliasson/synology-ds-bridge-interfaces/README.md

 #### Startup (Permanent)
 Create a new triggered task in Task Scheduler with the commands above.
 To be on the safe side, add a `sleep 60` in the top to allow troubleshooting of broken bridge during reboot.

+#### Known problems
+* When LAN1 or LAN2 goes down, the bridge dies.
+Not sure why.
+As a result, a hard restart is needed.
+Feel free to send a Pull Request addressing this.